larry0x/steak/packages/eris-staking/README.md

-# Steak: Common Types
+# Eris Staking: Common Types

-This crate contains definitions of common types used in Steak.
+This crate contains definitions of common types used in Eris Staking.

 ## License